antonfirsov/docs/2016/09-Sep/introducing-dotnet-standard-20/introducing-dotnet-standard-20.md

 which combination of APIs are made available in which order.

 **Out-of-band delivery**.
-We've tried to work this around by making those APIs available "out-of-band" which basically means making them new components that can sit on top of the existing APIs.
+We've tried to work this around by making those APIs available "out-of-band" which means making them new components that can sit on top of the existing APIs.
 For technologies where this is easily possible, that's the preferred way because it also means any .NET developer can play with the APIs and give us feedback.
 We've done that for immutable